 During the first two months of 2020, the Central Bank maintained the MPR at 4.50% per annum, in a context of moderate economic growth and a low inflationary environment.
 In March 2020, the COVID-19 outbreak led the Central Bank and the Monetary Board to adopt a broad set of expansive monetary and financial measures to mitigate the effects of the COVID-19 pandemic by easing reserve requirements and increasing financing for households and small and medium enterprises at lower interest rates.
-Additionally, during such month, the Central

-Bank decreased the MPR by 100 basis points to 3.50% per a nnum, and narrowed the interest rate corridor, from MPR plus or minus 150 basis points to MPR plus or minus 100 basis points, due to increased uncertainty a ssociated with the global health crisis.
-On August 31, 2020, the Central Bank further decreased the MPR by 50 basis points to 3.00% per a nnum, and narrowed the interest rate corridor to MPR plus or minus 50 basis points.
+Additionally, during such month, the Central Bank decreased the MPR by 100 basis points to 3.50% per a nnum, and narrowed the interest rate corridor, from MPR plus or minus 150 basis points to MPR plus or minus 100 basis points, due to increased uncertainty associated with the global health crisis.
+On August 31, 2020, the Central Bank further decreased the MPR by 50 basis points to 3.00% per annum, and narrowed the interest rate corridor to MPR plus or minus 50 basis points.
 Headline inflation in 2020 was 5.55% year-over-year, above the upper limit of the Central Bank's target range, while core inflation stood at 4.77%.
-Inflation in 2020 was primarily due to the recovery of international oil prices during the second half of the year, and an increase in food prices driven by a lagged impact of environmental factors, such as the drought that affected harvest during the first half of 2020 and two tropical storms, which generated a decrease in the supply of various food products.
-As a result of the expansionary measures taken during the year, the weighted a verage lending interest rate and the weighted average interest rate paid on deposits reached 9.85% and 3.10%, respectively.
+Inflation in 2020 primarily reflected the recovery of international oil prices during the second half of the year, and an increase in food prices driven by a lagged impact of environmental factors, such as the drought that affected harvest during the first half of 2020 and two tropical storms, which generated a decrease in the supply of various food products.
+As a result of the expansionary measures taken during the year, the weighted a verage lending interest rate and the weighted a verage interest rate paid on deposits reached 9.85% and 3.10%, respectively.
 Consequently, the financial intermediation margin was 6.75% as of December 31, 2020.
-In 2020, loans to the private sector in local currency grew to DOP1,286.2 billion, which represented a year-over-year increase of 5.5% or DOP67.3 billion.
+In 2020, loans to the private sector in local currency grew to DOP1,062.4 billion, which represented a yearover-year increase of 9.0% or DOP87.5 billion.